 - Measuring Spoons

 *If you don't have an air fryer, you can make this recipe perfectly in the oven.
-Oven instructions can be found in the recipe card below!
+Simply place them on a parchment-lined baking sheet and roast for 25-35 minutes at 400°F.

 Ingredients